tgirke/rcf/presentations/2020-12-18_Workshop/R_for_HPC/R_for_HPC.md

 * `$ tmux attach -t <id>`: attaches to specific tmux session
 * `$ tmux attach`: reattaches to session
 * `$ tmux kill-session -t <id>`: kills a specific tmux session
-* `Ctrl-a : kill-session`: kills a session from tmux command mode that can be initiated with `Ctrl-a :`
+* `Ctrl-a : kill-session`: kills a session from tmux command mode

 ## Use Same Environment for Other Languages